Shadikul-Islam/Microsoft-Based-Projects/Azure Windows VM Environment Configuration Using ARM DSC & Powershell Script/Readme.md

  Click **Browse Gallery** and Search the Modules page.
  <br><br> <img src= "https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Images/Image-11.png" alt="Automation Account"> <br><br>
- Search **NetworkingDsc** from the search box then click the module name and click **Select** --> Select the Runtime Version from dropdown --> click Import.
+ Search **NetworkingDsc** from the search box then click the module name and click **Select** --> Select the **Runtime Version** from dropdown --> click **Import**.
 It will take some moment to Import.
 In this way, we need to install/import all of the above modules.
  <br><br> <img src= "https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Images/Image-12.png" alt="Automation Account"> <br>
- - Now again scroll up from the left side of the Automation Account Page and click on the **State Configuration (DSC)** You will see the DSC Configuration for this Automation Account.
+ - Now again scroll up from the left side of the Automation Account Page and click on the **State Configuration (DSC)**.
+You will see the DSC Configuration for this Automation Account.
 We can notice that we didn't add any **Node** yet so no node appears there.
 As like we will also see nothing in the **Configurations**, **Compiled Configurations** tab.
  <br><br> <img src= "https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Images/Image-5.png" alt="Automation Account"> <br><br>
  - Go to the **Configurations** tab.
 Click **Add**.
 A new page will appear.
 Select the **DSC Script** that we already prepared and Provide the Name of the Configuration.
 In our case Name is **MyVMConfiguration**.
 Click **Ok**.
  <br><br> <img src= "https://github.com/Shadikul-Islam/Microsoft-Based-Projects/blob/master/Azure%20Windows%20VM%20Environment%20Configuration%20Using%20ARM%20DSC%20%26%20Powershell%20Script/Images/Image-6.png" alt="Automation Account"> <br>